Social Commerce for Retail Marketers: Focus on Pinterest

 And the truth is, most marketers still underestimate Pinterest’s full stack.
 It’s not just a mood board anymore—it’s a platform that’s quietly built the connective tissue between inspiration and transaction.

-Pinterest’s commerce stack: designed for behavior
+How is Pinterest’s commerce stack designed for behavior?

 From day one, Pinterest has been built around Pins—visual building blocks of ideas, inspiration, and intent.
 They’re how users collect, plan, and dream—and increasingly, they’re how they shop.
 Pinterest didn’t bolt commerce onto a social feed; it evolved Pins into a product canvas, turning moments of discovery into direct paths to purchase.